harisehsan/LimeHomeAutomation/README.md

 - Page Object Model (POM)
 - API testing with Playwright

+To see the results of the last execution, in GitHub Action (CI):

+Go to the link: https://github.com/harisehsan/LimeHomeAutomation/actions/runs/16709213369/job/47291643615

 The prerequisites are required to run the tests locally:

 1. Clone the repo “git clone https://github.com/harisehsan/LimeHomeAutomation.git”